Skip to main content

 The following sections describe how to set up authentication with OIDC.
 Instructions are generic and agnostic of any programming language.
 For a more detailed guide with language-specific examples, see the Code examples for OIDC.

-To register an OIDC client in the Signicat Dashboard, do the following:
+To register your OIDC client application in the Signicat Dashboard, do the following:

 • Primary grant type: Choose the grant type you want to implement.
-We strongly recommend AuthorizationCode.
-For further information about the different grant types, refer to the OIDC specification and the OAuth 2.0 specification.
+We strongly recommend AuthorizationCode (Authorization Code flow).
+Learn more about OIDC grant types in the to the OIDC specification and the OAuth 2.0 specification.

 • Create client from template: Optional.
-Choose a template to prefill your client configuration.
+Allows you to use a template to prefill your client configuration.
+Skip this if you want to customise your configuration.

 • Client name: Enter a name for the client.